halloween party food pumpkin bat tarts

 • Red and Green food coloring

-Make the Filling For the Pie Crust Pumpkin Bat Halloween Treats
+Make the Filling For the Pumpkin Pie Bites

 To make the pumpkin filling for our little Halloween pumpkin tarts, start by combining the mascarpone cheese and pumpkin purée in a medium bowl.